 Preheat oven to 375 degrees.
 In a large bowl, toss Brussels sprouts , apple and oil together.
-Cover a cookie sheet with aluminum foil; spread apple-Brussels sprouts mixture evenly.
+Cover a cookie sheet with parchment paper; spread apple-Brussels sprouts mixture evenly.
 Roast uncovered for 20 minutes and then sprinkle with pomegranate seeds.

 - 1 medium head cauliflower

 - ¼ cup unsweetened coconut milk or grass-fed milk

 - Celtic or Himalayan salt and pepper to taste

 - ½ tsp fresh chives

 Clean and cut cauliflower into small pieces.
 Steam or boil until cooked but not overdone.
 Drain well.
 Add oil, milk, and seasonings, then puree with a hand blender or food processor.
 Blend until it reaches the consistency of mashed potatoes.
 Garnish with butter and chives.
 Serve immediately.

 It just wouldn’t be Thanksgiving without the pumpkin pie.
 So, drop the guilt, and enjoy a yummy slice of this healthier lower-sugar option.
 Add a dollop of Coconut Whipped Cream to top it off!

 - ¼ – ½ cup of raw sugar

 - ¼ cup maple syrup